agilogy/agilogy-blog/_doc/backlog.md

 ## Articles

-- [ ] A series on testing
 - [ ] A series on Hexagonal Architecture
 - [ ] Yet Another Introduction to Functional Programming
 - [ ] A series on Kafka + Avro schema evolution
+- [ ] A short article on Kotlin for Scala developers

+## On testing

+- [ ] [Aquí](../_drafts/testing-and-persistent-state.md) dic "I won't go into details, at least not now, but you can use Docker and other virtualization solutions to run such infrastruture" referint-me a les bases de dades usades per les proves automatitzades.
+Aprofundir-hi.
+- [ ] [Aquí](../_drafts/testing-and-persistent-state.md) dic "You wouldn't have `Connection` as a parameter of this function?
+Nice, me neither. ...
+I plan to write about dependency injection using this very example as our starting point."
+- [ ] El biaix de les proves cap al verd: els desenvolupadors volem que surtin en verd, però si totes les proves sortissin sempre en verd és que hem estat perdent el temps escrivint-les
 - [ ] A series on building a property based testing framework in Kotlin
-- [ ] A short article on Kotlin for Scala developers